henryachen/henryachen.github.io/about.md

 title: About
 ---

 Hi!
 My name is Henry Chen.
-I am currently an undergraduate at University of California, Berkeley studying Chemistry.
+I am currently an undergraduate at University of California, Berkeley studying Chemistry and Mathematics.

 I am a highly analytical, result-driven individual, and produce my best work in intellectually stimulating, fast-paced environments.
 My work in the physical sciences has helped me develop a unique problem solving approach, one that I hope to use to efficiently solve complex problems without sacrificing quality.